microshatter/Vue-Finale/README.md

-# Project Theme and Member are pending
+# Project Theme is pending

 Currently only developed by
 - [microshatter](https://github.com/microshatter)